 Beside it at one time, was a holy well, another factor indicating the age and importance of the route.
 On the other side of Beacon Hill, it descends the Southowram hillside as Dark Lane.
 This name derives from the shade provided by the high banks on either side, in some places 12ft high.

 There are also several instances of ‘London roads’ around the valley, indicating how Calderdale’s trackways linked into a known trade network that covered the country from capital to province.

 Wherever they ran, because of the cottage industry nature of the valley’s economy, these paths should be seen as workers’ routes, the precursors of commuter networks.
 The tracks were walked, or traversed by packhorses – generally the small but sturdy pony known as the Galloway - in caravan.

-The furrows worn on the causey stones show how well they were used, and before the motor car the hills would have swarmed with people going about their business on the arterial routes of the clothing trade.
+The furrows worn on the causey stones show how well they were used, before the motor car.
+The hills would have swarmed with people going about their business on the arterial routes of the clothing trade.

 Packmen, Carriers & Packhorse Ways by David Hey